Amethyst Meaning & Uses

 If you believe in the metaphysical powers of stones, amethyst’s power can be harnessed as a piece of jewelry, a talisman to carry in your pocket, a sleep aid placed under your bed, or a focusing aid in meditation.
 If not, amethyst is still a beautiful stone to wear and display.

-This story about amethyst previously appeared in Rock & Gem magazine.
+This story about amethyst meaning and uses previously appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story by Kris McElhinney.

 LEAVE A REPLY